Calcium chloride: Food

+The elemental calcium content in calcium chloride hexahydrate (CaCl2·6H2O) is approximately 18.2%.
+This means that for every gram of calcium chloride hexahydrate, there are about 182 milligrams of elemental calcium.

+For anhydrous calcium chloride (CaCl2), the elemental calcium content is almost twice higher, that is around 36.1% (for every gram of anhydrous calcium chloride there are about 361 milligrams of elemental calcium).

+Calcium chloride has a very salty taste and can cause mouth and throat irritation at high concentrations, so it is typically not the first choice for long-term oral supplementation (as a calcium supplement).
+Calcium chloride is highly soluble in water – dissociating into calcium and chloride ions when dissolved.
+These ions are efficiently absorbed from the intestine.
+The dissolution of calcium chloride in water is exothermic; releasing energy as heat.
+If undissolved calcium chloride is ingested, this can lead to burns in the mouth, throat, esophagus, and stomach.
+Ingestion of large amounts of undissolved calcium chloride has been reported to result in burns, and rarely, necrosis of the stomach.

+The extremely salty taste of calcium chloride is used to flavor pickles without increasing the food's sodium content.

 Calcium chloride is used to prevent cork spot and bitter pit on apples by spraying on the tree during the late growing season.

 Laboratory and related drying operations

 Drying tubes are frequently packed with calcium chloride.
 Kelp is dried with calcium chloride for use in producing sodium carbonate.
 Anhydrous calcium chloride has been approved by the FDA as a packaging aid to ensure dryness (CPG 7117.02).

 The hydrated salt can be dried for re-use but will dissolve in its own water of hydration if heated quickly and form a hard amalgamated solid when cooled.